 Participant workers have the right to access the personal information retained about them.
-A participant worker can access his or her personal information by making a written request to the RSAP privacy officer.
-The officer will provide the necessary forms and assistance to make the request and obtain the information.
+A participant worker can access his or her personal information by making a written request to the applicable REO's Privacy Officer.
+The Privacy Officer will provide the necessary forms or website link and assistance to make the request and obtain the information.